HubertKrawczyk/com3529-assignment-jautotest/README.md

 Maven (was tested with Apache Maven 3.6.3)

-1. Navigate to "/jautotest" and use `mvn install`
+1. Navigate to "/jautotest" and use `mvn package`

 ### 1 Prepare (parse) the file